-The supply voltage VCC is monitored on the primary-side for undervoltage lockout.
-When VCC drops to the UVLO set fault threshold VCCUV+, UVLO is triggered, two secondary-side gate drive outputs are locked in off state and keep the IGBT off.
+The supply voltage Vcc is monitored in the primary-side for undervoltage lockout.
+When Vcc drops to the UVLO set fault threshold Vccuv+, UVLO is triggered, two secondary-side gate drive outputs are locked in off state and keep the IGBT off.
 Meanwhile, the fault signal SO1 and SO2 are pulled down.

-When $V{CC}$ returns to the UVLO clear fault threshold $V{CCUVR+}$ , the driver continues to maintain the lockout state for a period $t_B$ , then exits the lockout state and pulls up fault signals SOx.
+When V{CC} returns to the UVLO clear fault threshold V{CCUVR+} , the driver continues to maintain the lockout state for a period t_B , then exits the lockout state and pulls up fault signals SOx.